 We are aware it can be a little overwhelming when you first get to know succeeding in the IMAT isn’t the only step you need to take in order to secure a spot in a med-school in Italy.
 So here’s a short outline to make sure you don’t miss out on an important step.

-- Ranking begins: early October (scrolling continues for moths after – only for EU candidates)
+- Ranking begins: First week of October (scrolling continues for months after – only for EU candidates)

 - Enrollment in presence once you got accepted